 How We Serve

-We offer a wide range of services to residents in the Lake Houston Area including:
+We offer a wide range of services to residents in the Northeast Houston Area including:

 HAAM’s Self-sufficiency program builds upon the stabilization achieved through the Basic Needs program and offers services designed to help clients build life and employment skills.
 Services also support a client's desire to lessen and ultimately eliminate their dependence upon social service organizations.
 Through the self-sufficiency program clients are able to access the Employment Center, which helps unemployed and underemployed persons find work, improve job skills and seek advanced career opportunities.